 Stay: At an Airbnb

-Get around: You easily reach everything by foot or you rent a bike
+Get around: You easily reach everything by foot or you can rent a bike

 Good to know: Everything, except for some supermarkets, closes quite early, plan your day accordingly